Muhammed-Nawfal/Encode-Tonk/README.md

 ---

+> 🏆 **Award:** First Place, Encode Club AI Hackathon London 2025

 ## 👨‍💻 My Contribution (Muhammed Nawfal)

 - Designed and developed the **full UI for NoteBank** (React).
 - Integrated NoteBank with the shared Tonk backend and database.
 - Contributed to testing and final demo polish during hackathon.

+> Note: This project was originally pushed under a different GitHub account during the Encode Club Hackathon.
+> The repository has been mirrored here to keep all projects under one profile.
-> Note: Repo commit history is condensed since this was built under intense hackathon time pressure.
-My specific contributions are detailed here.
+> My contributions are detailed above.

 ---